-Disclaimer: We are not doctors, nor are we experts on the coronavirus, otherwise known as Covid-19.
-This article is meant for entertainment purposes only.
+Disclaimer: We are not doctors, nor are we experts on the coronavirus.
+This article was published before most of the US was sheltering-in-place and is meant for entertainment purposes only.

 If Murphy’s Law ever reared its timely head it’s now.
 You’ve finally geared up to get back on the dating market, go on a few dates, and really put yourself out there.
 And then… a pandemic?!?!?!
 Seriously?
 As if you don’t have enough to worry about (like having a hot flash during a date), now you have to stress about whether the guy you are meeting is coughing too much.
 Wait, did he just sneeze?
 Ok, stop right there.
 No need to run for the hills quite yet.